lrthomps/old_website/_posts/2019-08-28-learing-to-learn-without-foregetting-summary.md

 title:  "Learning to learn without forgetting: a summary"
 tags: ["paper summary", "data science"]
 date:   2019-08-28
-summary: Bullet-point form summary of my reading of this excellent paper.
-Learning to learn without forgetting adds a memory store of past examples; regularizes learning of new updates by balancing recall of these stored earlier examples; allows continual (online) learning in supervised and reinforcement learning settings.
+summary: Bullet-point form summary of this excellent paper.
+Contributions include: a memory store of past examples; balances learning of new updates with recall of these stored examples; continual (online) learning in supervised and reinforcement learning settings.

 ---